 - And/or they don’t know how to distribute content for maximum efficiency, in the crucial areas of their business.

 So, successful marketing is all about how well you can produce and distribute content.
-And many solopreneurs are just not producing enough content to market their business effectively.
+Whether that includes writing blogs for readers or creating video content to upload online, it can only help you if it reaches the major part of the international crowd.
+Moreover, many solopreneurs are just not producing enough content to market their business effectively.
 Plus, they often don’t know about the critical areas of their business where that content needs to be put.

 In short, they are engaging in content marketing without knowing how to do it.
 Sound familiar?
 Since I think it’s so important, I’m going to give you a quick summary of content marketing: